 Safe Driving Begins With An Ounce Of Prevention

 Airline travel.
 Terrorist attack.
-Lightning.
-Everyone is afraid of something, but most of us do not give a second thought to the greatest danger we face every day–driving.
+Lightning, but what about safe driving?
+Everyone is afraid of something, but most of us do not give a second thought to the greatest danger we face every day, driving.
 The fact is that our drive to and from work is probably the most dangerous thing we ever do, and we do it all the time.
 The following common-sense tips can help make your driving safer.

 The best way to make driving safer is also the easiest: Buckle Up!
 Tests show that drivers who do not wear seatbelts are about twice as likely to die in a car accident than those who do, and they are also more likely to be injured.
 Using seat belts also helps protect you from the one thing you cannot control: other drivers.
 Make it a habit to wear your seat belt every time you are in a car.
 Make sure small children are in approved car seats and make especially sure that children too large to fit in a car seat stay buckled in.